MontageSubs/film-notify-bot/DEPLOYMENT.en.md

 ### Security Reminder

 Never write API Keys or Bot Tokens into the code repository.
 Only store them in GitHub Actions secrets or other secure environments.
-Protect file permissions when storing locally.

 ## Part 4: Local / Private Server Deployment